yanchenglee98/tp/docs/UserGuide.md

 Name | Halloween
 Date | 30/10/2020 20:00
 Location | Dining Hall
-Description | Halloween celebration at Eusoff Hall.
+Description | Halloween celebration at Eusoff Hall

 You can add it into Hall-y by typing in the command with these parameters using the following format: